wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 ### Using dApp

-Since Standard library version 4, dApp callable function can issue a token.
+In the Standard library version 4 or later, dApp callable function can issue a token.
 See [Callable Function](/en/ride/functions/callable-function) and [Issue](/en/ride/structures/script-actions/issue) articles of [Ride](/en/ride/) chapter for more information.

-> :warning: Standard ibrary Version 4 is available from node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.

 In this example, `myToken` function issues a token with following params:

-* `name` contains the address of the account which invoked the function (for example, `Spring_3MbwwebM61Y11UFZwkdQ1gXUJjY27ww1r6z`),
+* `name` contains part of the address of the account which invoked the function (for example, `S_3Mw48B`),
 * number of tokens equals to 1000 and decimals = 2,
 * token is reissuable.